Ingredients in every tablet

 The total dosage of 1500 mg should be given as 500 mg daily for 3 days.
 As an alternative, the same total dose can be given over 5 days with 500 mg given on day 1, then 250 mg daily on days 2-5.

 65 YEARS OLD AND ABOVE

-The same dosage as in adult patients
+The same dosage as in adult patients used in the elderly

 PATIENTS WITH RENAL IMPAIRMENT

 No dose adjustment is necessary in patients with mild to moderate renal impairment (GFR 10-80 ml/minute).
 Caution should be exercised when azithromycin is administered to patients with severe renal impairment (GFR ˂10 ml/minute)

 The same dosage as in patient with normal hepatic function may be used in patients with mild to moderate hepatic impairment.

 Azomax capsule and film-coated caplet are indicated for the treatment of mild and moderate infection, caused by susceptible strain of the designed microorganisms in the specific conditions listed below:

 Acute bacterial exacerbations of chronic obstructive pulmonary disease due to Haemophilus influenzae, Moraxella catarrhalis, or Streptococcus pneumonia.
 Mild to severe community-acquired pneumonia caused by Streptococcus pneumonia or Haemophilus influenza, in outpatients appropriate for oral therapy.

 As an alternative to first-line therapy of acute pharyngitis/tonsillitis caused by Streptococcus pyogenes occurring in individuals who cannot use first-line therapy.